NagrajADesai/NagrajADesai/README.md

 - 👀 I’m interested in learning new things
 - 🌱 I’m currently improving myself in Python and Mechine Learning
 - 💞️ I’m looking to collaborate on different projects
-- 📫 How to reach me via email -dnagraj0506@gmail.com
+- 📫 To reach me via email - dnagraj0506@gmail.com

 <!---
 NagrajADesai/NagrajADesai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.